Skewered by politics, corporate jets set for rebound

 From a peak of 1,313 planes delivered in 2008, total worldwide shipments of business jets fell 42 percent during the following two years, with 764 jets valued at $18 billion delivered in 2010, according to data from the General Aviation Manufacturers Association.

-During a trade show earlier this month held by the National Business Aviation Association in New Orleans, an undercurrent of optimism tinged the banter among agents showing off aircraft ranging from a seven-passenger, $8 million Embraer Phenom 300 (EMBR3.SA) to a 13-passenger, $38 million Gulfstream 450 (GD.N) .
+During a trade show earlier this month held by the National Business Aviation Association in New Orleans, an undercurrent of optimism tinged the banter among agents showing off aircraft ranging from a seven-passenger, $8 million Embraer Phenom 300 to a 13-passenger, $38 million Gulfstream 450.

 The industry is taking heart from reports by Honeywell Aerospace, which noted in its latest Business Aviation Outlook that the business jet industry "appears positioned to begin another period of expansion in 2012," and by aviation electronics company Rockwell Collins, which said its sales to business and regional aviation manufacturers increased 19 percent in the fourth quarter of 2011.